What Does the Best Resume Look Like in 2023

 Wow—Janice has talents.
 And she backs up her talents with key skills.
 She chose the functional resume format to highlight the different skills she has as an artist.

-See her use of bullet points in the skills section?
+See her use of resume bullet points in the skills section?
 It’s easily scannable for any HR recruiter to glance through.
 She may not be a seasoned candidate who worked one job in the last several years.
+But her skills show how her transition to the new role will go smoothly with all the key achievements she highlights.

 You’ve seen the functional resume in action.
 And the functional resume format is super helpful.
-But—you need a bit more detail to make each section of your functional resume shine.
+But you need a bit more detail to make each section of your functional resume shine.
 Look no further—this section breaks down each part of your functional resume.

 Let’s start with the basic layout of sections on a functional resume:

-Let’s break down each section so you know how to write a functional resume.
+Let’s break down each section, so you know how to write a functional resume.

 Seems to be the easiest part of your functional resume, right?
 Well, it’s a bit more difficult than you think.
 What job title should you put if you’re a creative type or unemployed?

-But—if you’re the one using a functional resume to switch roles or industries, don’t add a job title as it could confuse the recruiter.
+But—if you’re the one using a functional resume to switch roles or industries, don’t add a job title, as it could confuse the recruiter.

 Need more information on what job title to put on your functional resume?
 Read our guide: 450 Job Titles that Work on a Resume & Job Hunt [Current & Desired!]

-Make sure your contact information on a resume is up to date.
+Make sure your contact information on a resume is up-to-date.
 Do include your mobile phone number, a LinkedIn profile on your resume, and an email address.
 Ensure your email looks professional.

 Let’s downplay the gaps in your employment with a pitch-perfect resume objective.
 It gets your functional resume off on the right foot—by showing off your skills and key achievements.